KIT-Workflows/PCU-MOF/README.md

 Eigen > 2
 ```
 #### AuToGraFS
-We used a costomized version of AuToGraFs that is available in autografs directory.
+We used a costomized version of AuToGraFS that is available in AuToGraFS directory.
 It is based on the python 2 and call the mofgen.py file to run. to install it, copy the dirextory on your system and export the path in your shell. for bash :

 ```
-export PATH=PATH_TO_autografs_DIR:$PATH
+export PATH=PATH_TO_AuToGraFS_DIR:$PATH
 ```

 Caution: